avaus/bigdata-examples/h2o/README.md

 java -Xmx2g -jar h2o-*/h2o.jar
 ```

-To open the H2O UI in browser, go to address `http://192.168.60.2:54321/`.
-The address is of the form: `data-master-ip:port`, where data-master-ip is defined in the Vagrantfile and the port is something like 54321.
+To open the H2O UI in browser, go to address [http://192.168.60.2:54321/](http://192.168.60.2:54321/).
+The address is of the form: `data-master-ip:port`, where data-master-ip is defined in the Vagrantfile and the port is something like 54321 (see what's printed in the console!).

 ## Run H2O on Hadoop